-Technical Interview Prep for Software Engineers: The 2026 Guide
+Technical Interview Prep for Software Engineers — 8-Week Plan (2026)

 The technical interview is not going anywhere.
 In 2026, FAANG companies still run algorithm-heavy interview loops, and a LeetCode-style coding round remains the single most common screening format across the industry.
 But the landscape has shifted.
 More companies — particularly mid-size startups and growth-stage firms — are supplementing whiteboard puzzles with practical coding exercises, take-home projects, and system design conversations that test how you actually build software.